 There are burials with Jade masks from around the same time period in Mexico.

-Jade was recognised as a Kidney healing stone in both China and South America.
+Jade was recognized as a Kidney healing stone in both China and South America.
 More recently, dating from around 250 years ago, the Maoris of New Zealand wore Jade pendants representing the ancestor spirits, which were passed down many generations through the male line.
 The practice of wearing 'Green stone' pendants carries on their today.
 Jade is also believed to attract wealth, but don't be fooled, because many people sell Green stones which look very much like Jade but are not!

 Crystals and gemstones have played a part in all religions too.
 They are mentioned throughout the Bible, and in the Koran.